Window Regulator Buyer's Guide

 The window regulator is rarely the first thing that comes to mind when checking the roadworthiness of a vehicle.
 This mechanism is often left ignored until it malfunctions, and you’re left with windows that won’t roll up or down.
 To prevent any window mishaps on the road, let’s go over how this device works and why it’s important to keep it in good condition.

 The window regulator is the mechanical assembly responsible for moving your car windows up or down.
 It is also the mechanism that holds the window glass in place.
 It is either powered by an electric motor or a manual window crank.
 Window regulators are mounted inside the vehicle door panel using rivets that hold them in place while your vehicle is moving.

 As its name suggests, the window regulator is the mechanism that regulates the up and down movement of your car door windows along a guided track.
 Each vehicle door has one window regulator.
 In some models, the window motor comes in the same unit as the window regulator.

 What are the types of window regulators?

-There are two types of window regulators according to mechanism: Mechanical/manual and Electrical/power window regulators.
+There are two types of window regulators according to mechanism: Mechanical/manual regulator and Electrical/power window regulator.

 Mechanical or Manual window regulators